tinku06071999/Contact-mgmt-app/README.md

 - Country-specific data of cases: [https://disease.sh/v3/covid-19/countries](https://disease.sh/v3/covid-19/countries)
 - Graph data for cases with date: [https://disease.sh/v3/covid-19/historical/all?lastdays=all](https://disease.sh/v3/covid-19/historical/all?lastdays=all)

-## Contributing

-If you'd like to contribute to this project, feel free to submit a pull request.
-Any contributions are greatly appreciated!

 ## License

 This project is licensed under the MIT License.